THE BIKE SHED MOTORCYCLE CLUB

 …Sheds are where men (and a few hardy women) escape to leave behind the world and all it’s crap.
 To oogle over metal, oil and fuel, in perfect harmony – where what looks right, is right, and the freedom of two wheels is one of our greatest pleasures.

-Dutch is a relatively recent convert from the world of black and orange KTMs into being a Ducati Sport Classic owning cafe racer aficionado.
+Dutch is a convert from the world of black and orange KTMs into being a Ducati Sport Classic owning cafe racer aficionado.
 He started blogging the odd rant under the title Full Tilt, while working half-heartedly in the media business and it’s metamorphosised into The Bike Shed.
+Dutch founded the Bike Shed in Nov 2011

 Dutch at Brands Hatch